Economy of the Asante Empire: Markets

 In the early 19th century, markets became essential in Asante economy.
 Markets were held daily from eight o'clock in the morning until sunset.
 Bowdich pointed out that these markets had about sixty stalls and sheds.
 Foreign imports into these markets included pillows, pipes, tobacco and brassware.
 There was the presence of internal marketing and retailing.
 Marketing and retailing were done by both men and women.
 Market sellers were taxed by toll collectors.
+Historian Arhin describes three types of markets that existed in Asante.
+These were local, district and regional markets.
+Local markets served places like the capital, Kumasi.
+District markets were situated at boundary towns, industrial areas or military depots.
+And regional markets were located on the outskirts of the state such as Salaga and Bonduku.